 About this recipe: There's hardly any butter in this amazingly fast cake and it still tastes great.
 I usually use fresh peaches, but peaches from a tin work well too.
 You can decorate the cake with a sprinkling of icing sugar before serving.

+Just started making this.
+Can't find mention of the oil in the methods.
+Mixed it in anyway, seems like far too much for the amount of flour, I had a pile of greasy crumbs rather than a dough.
+Will be amazed if it is edible when cooked.
 After baking: This was much better than expected, 'delicious' according to my 4 yr old.
 Not what I would call a cake though, the base was more like a biscuit/shortbread - crunchy not cakey.
 Quite sweet, I reduced sugar by 50g and still a bit too sweet.
 I made the mistake of using a cold pressed canola oil and it flavoured the base strongly.
 Will use blander oil next time, or even melted butter. - 10 Aug 2014

 The recipe does not work.
 It tastes ok but it made a solid weird burnt biscuit.
 I am wondering if the oil and milk amounts should be swapped?
 It leaked all over the oven as the oil ran out.
 It needs egg too I suspect and a raising agent. - 26 Jul 2015